zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 ## 11. Create the "Cart" View

-The "Cart" View will display a list of products that are already added products, the total price and a "checkout" button.
+The "Cart" View will show the added to cart Sushi products as well as the total price and a "checkout" button.

     <kendo-mobile-view id="cart" k-title="'Cart'" k-layout="'default'" ng-controller="cartController">
         <h2 id="total">{{sushiCart.showTotal()}}</h2>